gurugio/lowlevelprogramming-university/c-language-challenge.md

 2 Hello world!
 3 Hello world!
 ```

 # task??

+maks ls tools and do command argument parsing with getopt, getopt_long
+* options: -l, -a

+# task??

+create threads to increase value of one variable:
+* no locking
+* atomic value
+* value protected-by synchronization

+# task??

 Make a daemon that log a message "I'm running" every minute.